krillxox/time-table-generator/README.md

 Made on electron.

 ## Features
-Can make time table according to time and subject names.
-Can be exported as .xls extension.
+Can make time table according to time and subject names.\n Can be exported as .xls extension.

 # How to install?